To be eligible for a PHLOT Tuition Award, all applicants must:

 -Awards cover TUITION ONLY.
 All other fees (student/late fees, books, etc) are the student's responsibility.

--Students who drop or withdraw from courses after the last day to drop a semester length course will be responsible for payment of tuition & fees for the dropped course.
+-Students who drop, withdraw and/or fail a course that was PHLOT funded will be responsible for payment of tuition & fees for the course.
 Unless extenuating circumstances are demonstrated, future funding will be impacted.
-This also applies to PHLOT-funded students who FAIL a course.
-PHLOT will not cover the tuition for the repeated course.
+PHLOT will not cover the tuition for the repeated course if the student fails.

 Once accepted into a School of Public Health program (see "Eligibility Requirements" above for available programs) all interested PHLOT applicants must submit: